Updated March 21, 2026

 Also be aware of the fact that partitions between adjacent bedrooms can be removed to make a family suite for 4 people.

-Bedroom in day configuration
+Bedroom in day configurration

 Bedroom in night configuration